 Census and city directory listings including the Polk’s Directory of Seattle, various years.
-One of the best places to use the directories is in City Hall, Seattle.
-No appointment is needed to use the research room of the Seattle Municipal Archives on the third floor of City Hall.
+One of the best places to use the directories is the Seattle Municipal Archives on the third floor of City Hall in downtown Seattle.

 Property research: The Puget Sound Regional Archives, Bellevue, WA, is the repository of the property records of King County.
 At a research appointment on June 29, 2018, I (Valarie) looked at the old property records and obtained photos of the Rovainen store and other buildings.
-There is no charge to go for an appointment at the PSRA and take your own photos or scans.
+There is no charge to go for an appointment at the PSRA and use your own camera to take photos of property records.

 “Small-Market Chain Stresses Friendliness,” Dorothy Neighbors Column, The Seattle Times, April 5, 1962, page 24.

 “Henry A. Boney; founded grocery chains with family,” The San Diego Union-Tribune newspaper, December 17, 2005, page 17.

 “A History of Convenience,” National Association of Convenience Stores.